portal-co/plans/plans.md

 Goal: Develop a comprehensive end-to-encrypted API and ecosystem which supports inter-key and intra-key security.
 And make it practical

+# aer

+Goal: Create a flagship end-to-end encrypted document suite that can be quickly onboarded

 # TripSwitch

 Goal: Create a comprehensive set of measurements for any and all security events, then deprecate Secure Boot as it'd no longer be needed.